-- The Science Museum is a public building and is open to all.
-We ask adult group leaders to remain with their students at all times, to ensure wellbeing and safety (especially during an evacuation) and supervise behaviour.
+- The Science Museum is a public building and your group will be sharing the space with many other visitors.
+We require adult leaders to remain with their groups at all times, to ensure their safeguarding, manage them during an evacuation and supervise behaviour.

 - We have trained staff to provide first-aid treatment.
 Please ask if you require assistance or call 020 7942 4444.

 - There are several fully equipped, fully accessible first-aid rooms in the museum.
 These can be made available if you need them.

 - The nearest accident and emergency department is at Chelsea and Westminster Hospital, tel.
 020 3315 8000.

 - All first-aid incidents are recorded, and you can request a copy of our report if anyone in your group is involved.